hujhax/austin-improv-wiki/Shows/Kenjutsu.md

 ## Summary
 The show depicted epic tales of corruption, power, and betrayal set in feudal Japan, inspired by Japanese samurai films such as  *[[Wikipedia - Seven Samurai|Seven Samurai]]*, *[[Wikipedia - Harakiri (1962 film)|Harakiri]]*, and *[[Wikipedia - 13 Assassins|13 Assassins]]*.

 The cast trained with, and used on stage, actual *bokken* (wooden samurai swords).
 Combat was performed in slow motion.
-(Somehow, every character [[Performers/Marc Majcher]] played survived almost every duel.)
+(Somehow, every character [[Performers/Marc Majcher|Marc Majcher]] played survived almost every duel.)

 Generally, the cast eschewed non-stop action, focusing instead on patience and developing tension.